amin-nikanjam/specification/dsl-reference.md

 ##### MCP Call

-The [MCP Call](#mcp-call) enables workflows to interact with MCP servers that used by AI agents (https://modelcontextprotocol.io/).
+The [MCP Call](#mcp-call) enables workflows to interact with MCP servers that are used by AI agents (https://modelcontextprotocol.io/).

 ###### Properties